 You will use this account to keep track of and record your sale returns and reduce your income accordingly.

 For example, the customer that bought the thingamajig on sale (see example above) brings it back a week later and requests a refund which you process immediately.

 Since it was a cash sale, your journal entry to record that return would be:

 Sales Return $45.00

 What if it was a credit sale and the customer has not yet paid the invoice?

 For example, the credit customer, in an earlier example, got home and realized 1 of the 10 thingamajigs was defective and brings it back the next day.
 You do not have another thingamajig in that particular color, so you tell the customer you will credit their account for the returned item

 Sales Return $50.00

-No further journal entries are required as the accounts receivables for that particular customer has been reduced by the proper amount.
+No further journal entries are required as the accounts receivables for that particular customer have been reduced by the proper amount.

 Accounting for these sale discounts returns are not only important for the mandatory tracking of your income, expenses, sale discounts returns, assets, liabilities, etc., but those accounting journals will come in extremely helpful when it comes tax time and you have to report sales and sale returns.